-5 - 26 June in relation to COVID-19 Safety In 2020, the Charity launched a quarterly magazine, The London Clinician Magazine, and a monthly GP newsletter.
+THE CHECKING NICIAIN ■ In 2020, the Charity launched a quarterly magazine, The London Clinician Magazine, and a monthly GP newsletter.
 Both highlight the expertise and innovation from around the hospital and share news with our GP and referrer community.
 They include topics of particular relevance for these audiences and highlight experts who can provide important solutions for their patients.